unendin/csv2sheet/README.md

 The scripts expect exactly one `csv2sheet/` folder in your Google Drive, containing all subfolders as named in the repositoty.
 Change folder names in [`CsvApp.gs`](https://github.com/unendin/csv2sheet/blob/master/csv2sheet_scripts/CsvApp.gs).
 Scripts have no way to know which folder they're running in, so a root folder must be specified, either by name (simple, though not reliably unique) or id.

 # Tests
 The [`test/csvs_new/`](https://github.com/unendin/csv2sheet/tree/master/test/csvs_new) directory includes CSVs and metadata that demonstrate the basic functionality of csv2sheet and support further customization.
-When `testMode` is set to `true` in [`main.gs`](https://github.com/unendin/csv2sheet/blob/master/csv2sheet_scripts/main.gs), running the script will generate new spreadsheets in `test/spreadsheets/` (after first removing previously generated test sheets and restoring CSV files moved to `csvs_processed/` or `csvs_notValid/`).
+When `testMode` is set to `true` in [`main.gs`](https://github.com/unendin/csv2sheet/blob/master/csv2sheet_scripts/main.gs), running the script will generate new spreadsheets in `test/spreadsheets/` (after first removing any previously generated test sheets and restoring any CSVs or metadata moved to `csvs_processed/` or `csvs_notValid/`).
+Cases handled by the tests should be clear from the filenames in [`test/csvs_new/`](https://github.com/unendin/csv2sheet/tree/master/test/csvs_new) and, in more detail, from the log saved to `test/logs/`.

 # Managing Google Apps Script Projects
 Google provides a simple and reliable development environment.
 Among its many limitations are a lack of open-source collaboration workflows (to wit, the hacky installation instuctions above), no direct support for useful JS libraries like Underscore, and less-than-usable versioning.
 For what it's worth, Google does maintain an [Eclipse Plugin](https://developers.google.com/eclipse/docs/apps_script) which handles importing and exporting of [standalone scripts](https://developers.google.com/apps-script/guides/standalone) such as this one and effectively enables Git integration.
 Scripts are hosted separately from basic Drive files, so a project with multiple scripts is just represented by a pointer file in your Drive, of which [csv2sheet_scripts.gscript](https://github.com/unendin/csv2sheet/blob/master/csv2sheet_scripts.gscript) is an instance.
 Google generates a new grscript file with your own URL and username once you begin using or editing the scripts.